AlexandreSajus/Airbnb-Price-Prediction/README.md

 - During tabular competitions, XGB generally performed better than other models (e.g. CatBoost, RandomForest, etc.)
 - I won't have to deal with feature scaling
 - I won't have to deal with missing values
+- I won't have to pay attention to multicollinearity
+- I will have some understanding of feature importance

+## **ToDo**

+- Cross-validation
+- Benchmark (maybe using constant model with average price)

 ## **Current Preprocessing Guidelines**